 Permits for contractors, businesses open less than 12 months, businesses with no income reported in the last 12 months, businesses with a non-reporting status within the last 12 months and businesses that have failed to file tax returns in the last 12 months are only good for two years.

 Sellers are not required to accept Reseller Permits, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a Reseller Permit?

-When a business is presented with a Reseller Permit, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Washington sales taxes on the seller.